Franklin-Graham/Magento-Guide/Store level Config/Atlas Theme.md

 **Redirect Post Login for TA Users:** provide the path to land

 ---
+## Category Page:
+This will show compare product option on front-end, set to 'No' to disable this feature Compare Products: NO

 ## Cart Page:
  Configure this setup to display the necessary fields or attributes on the cart page in the front end.
   ![[Pasted image 20250129184342.png]]